AjinkyaGhatol/calculator-behavior/subtraction.md

   When I try to subtract more than two numbers
   Then I see the subtraction in result.
-  note: subtraction is done according to precedence.
+  note: Calculator subtracts according to precedence.

 ## Scenario: Subtraction is out of range